 Applications closed 26 April 2022.

 Lawyers working at Community Law Centres are invited to design their own fellowship in consultation with us and their host Community Law Centre.
 Proposals should build on the fellow’s expertise and allow them to pursue new directions.
 The cost of the proposal should match the fellowship needs.

 The pool of funding may be awarded to one fellow or may be split between two or three separate individual Fellowships.

-- Lawyers working at one of the 24 Community Law network’s centres.
+- Lawyers working for Community Law Centres.

 - Lawyers who are passionate about Community Law’s and the Borrin Foundation’s vision and values.

 - It would allow the person to pursue an inquiry, pioneer solutions to legal issues, leverage their knowledge and contacts, travel and learn or undertake a course for professional development.

 - It is envisaged that the Fellowship will generally involve a full-time commitment for a minimum of 6 months and a maximum of 12 months, which can be spread over a longer period (e.g. two 3 month periods spent on the Fellowship over a 2 year period; alternative arrangements may be considered for the right candidate).

 - The Fellowship should help to grow thought leaders in the Community Law movement and develop and deepen their expertise and insights into a particular area or field.